 Hey, what's up there jerky!
 We're saluting the Jerky Boys for National Jerky Day.

-According to National Day Calendar, this Sunday, June 10 is National Jerky Day, which celebrates beef jerky annually.
+According to National Day Calendar, June 12 is National Jerky Day, which celebrates beef jerky annually.
 But when I hear the word jerky, I think of the great Jerky Boys' phone pranksters.
 As a matter of fact, I'd like to honor Frank Rizzo on this National Jerky Day.

 A Little About The Jerky Boys

 The American comedy duo from Queens, New York City, had success as telephone prank callers responding to classified ads in local New York-based newspapers.
 Childhood friends Johnny Brennan and Kamal Ahmed formed the duo in 1989, using different, over-the-top character voices on unsuspecting recipients.
 Their debut album The Jerky Boys actually topped the Billboard charts and went platinum.
 The duo released several other albums and also had a movie from Touchstone Pictures, The Jerky Boys: The Movie released in 1995.
 Ahmed eventually quit the group and Johnny Brennan has since continued on as a solo act.

 I've always been a big Jerky Boys fan since the beginning, I mean the very beginning.
 I can distinctively recall hangin' out in Lake Carmel, NY with my friend Joe Mason at a young kid by the name of Stephen Pileggi's house.
 Stephen had a bootleg cassette of the Jerky Boys that had been going around, with all the prank calls.
 Raw, unedited tape that was captured long before the signing of the comedy duo to a record deal and the initial release of the debut album.

 We sat around for hours in Stephen's room laughing hysterically at what we were hearing.
 I had become such a fan that I would go on to thank the Jerky Boys, among other comedy heroes, in my high school senior yearbook profile.